 \paragraph{Sampling approach and collection of organismal data.}

 We will select sites in clearly defined ohia/koa montane, wet and mesic forest communities.
 The rationale here is that (i) Ohia (Metrosideros polymorpha) is the dominant canopy tree in these forests, forming a nearly continuous layer, with patches of sub-dominant koa (Acacia koa) and numerous associated understory trees, shrubs, herbs, and ferns.
-This forest type (and the presence of Metrosideros in particular) has been used as an important landscape feature in our ongoing work through the Hawaii Dimensions of Biodiversity. (ii) The proposed NEON site is characterized by this forest type.
-And (iii) Metrosideros growth rate, growth form and chemical composition (all detectable by various satellite and airborne spectroscopic techniques (Asner et al. 2006; Asner and Martin 2009; Asner et al. 2011)) reflects the coupled effects of soil age and fertility, which in turn affects the community of organisms in a given forest stand (Crews et al. 1995; Gruner 2007b).
+This forest type (and the presence of Metrosideros in particular) has been used as an important landscape feature in our ongoing work through the Hawaii Dimensions of Biodiversity, as it has for a generation of studies on long-term ecosystem development.
+This constrains sampling to vegetation and soils of similar physiognomy and evolutionary history, while allowing major climatic state factors to vary. (ii) The proposed NEON site is characterized by this forest type.
+Finally, (iii) Metrosideros growth rate, growth form and chemical composition (all detectable by various satellite and airborne spectroscopic techniques (Asner et al. 2006; Asner and Martin 2009; Asner et al. 2011)) reflects the coupled but nonlinear effects of ecosystem age and fertility, which in turn affects the community of organisms in a given forest stand (Crews et al. 1995; Gruner 2007b).
 Differences in plant traits can affect the structure of an entire food web through a series of direct and indirect effects (Gruner et al. 2005; Bukovinszky et al. 2008).

-Figure \ref{fig:site} details the layout of our sampling plots.
-At each 1 ha site we will establish a 20 m by 20 m grid and within three randomly selected grid cells we will establish our replicate plots.
-Each plot will be further gridded into 4 m quadrats.
+Figure \ref{fig:site} details the proposed layout of our sampling plots.
+Within each 1-ha site, we will establish three 20-m by 20-m plots to be selected as representative of forest height mean, maximum, heterogeneity found in that 1-ha site.
+Within each 20mx20m plot, we will establish three more randomly selected replicate 4mX4m quadrats.
 Within each quadrat we will record all tree species $\geq 1$ cm at breast height.
 Within three randomly selected quadrats we will also sample all herbaceous species.
 We will sample all arthropods within each quadrat using timed beating (24 seconds per quadrat).
 Within the same three randomly selected quadrats we will also extract arthropods using Berlese funnels from litter and soil samples, gridded to 1 m$^2$ cells (in keeping with the ground beetles collected at the NEON site).
 Arthropods will be collected into RNAlater to preserve their DNA and RNA as well as the DNA and RNA of their associated microbes and gut contents.
-While NEON focus on ground beetles (Carabidae); mosquitoes (family Culicidae); ticks (order Ixodida), we chose to focus on all arthropods because ground beetles constitute a small proportion of native arthropod diversity in Hawaii, and there are no native mosquitoes or ticks.
+While NEON protocols focus on ground beetles (Carabidae), mosquitoes (Diptera: Culicidae), and ticks (order Ixodida), our study will include all arthropods because ground beetles constitute an eclectic group of lineages, most often arboreal and unevenly distributed across the main islands, and there are no native mosquitoes or ticks.

 Microbial richness and abundance will also be sampled in a gridded design.
 Within three randomly selected quadrats in each plot we will take a soil sample 100 cm in surface area (10 cm by 10 cm) and 10 cm deep.
 In the lab this will be divided into a regular 2 cm grid and each will be sequenced using XXXXXXX.